Akshay115/EyeClinic-MMC/DEPLOYMENT.md

 ## Build Configuration

 The project includes:
-- `wrangler.toml` - Cloudflare Pages configuration
 - Optimized build settings for Vite
 - TailwindCSS purging for minimal bundle size
 - Framer Motion animations (client-side only)

+## Files for Deployment
+- `.nvmrc` - Specifies Node.js version 18
+- `.node-version` - Alternative Node version specification

+**Note**: No `wrangler.toml` file is needed for Cloudflare Pages - all configuration is done through the dashboard.

 ## Performance